highfidelity/hifi-content/events/bingo/README.md

-    "requestURL": "<a deployed version of the bingo.js Web App", "usersAllowedToSpinWheel": [<an array of strings dictating who can spin the Bingo wheel>], "gameAudioPosition": { "x": <int>, "y": <int>, "z": <int> }, "dbTablePrefix": "<a prefix for all of the Bingo tables in your DB associated with this deployment>" }
+    "requestURL": "<a deployed version of the bingo.js Web App", "usersAllowedToSpinWheel": [<an array of strings dictating who can spin the Bingo wheel>], "gameAudioPosition": { "x": <int>, "y": <int>, "z": <int> }, "dbTablePrefix": "<a prefix for all of the Bingo tables in your DB associated with this deployment>", "possiblePrizes": [<an array of short strings dictating the prizes that players can win>] }
 ```